mocobeta/lucene-postings-format/indexing_chain.md

 # Lucene Indexing Chain for Inverted Index

-These diagrams describe the relationship between the classes that play a key role in creating inverted indexes.
+These diagrams describe the relationship between the classes that play a key role in creating inverted indexes on memory.
 (Note: For brevity, fine details are omitted.)

 ## Class diagram